Ombrulla - home

 Lower Total Incident Cost

-Prevent incidents before they escalate — reducing both direct losses and the hidden operational costs that follow.
+Prevent incidents before they escalate reducing both direct losses (medical, legal, regulatory) and the hidden operational costs that follow every recordable injury.

 Audit-Ready Compliance Evidence

-Automate permits, logs, and audit trails so compliance is always documented, searchable, and inspection-ready.
+Permits, exposure logs, and audit trails are captured automatically so compliance is always documented, searchable, and inspection-ready for ISO 45001, OSHA PSM, CDM 2015, and PSSR reviews.

 Operational Continuity During Emergencies

-Use live RTLS-based accountability to accelerate evacuations, locate missing personnel instantly, and keep emergency response under control.
+Live RTLS-based accountability accelerates evacuations, locates missing personnel instantly, and keeps emergency response coordinated when seconds matter most.

 Data-Driven Safety Culture